NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Semantic Understanding and Artifact Detection

 \pr{Architecture}

 \autoref{fig:artifactDetectionArchitecture} shows the proposed object detection, localization, and visualization pipeline.
 We break down the underlying object detection problem into two stages: (1) an image-based object detection pipeline to first find the object; and (2) a relative localization filter applying projective geometry to the detection to estimate its position explicitly.
-By splitting the detection and localization tasks, we can utilize high quality and fast detections from existing algorithms and apply them to generic camera types in our relative localization approach.
+By splitting the detection and localization tasks, we can utilize high quality and fast detection from existing algorithms and apply them to generic camera types in our relative localization approach.
 For temporally-static objects, NeBula relies on multi-modal detection and, when available on robots, leverages visual cameras, depth measurements, and thermal cameras.

-\ph{Spatially Diffuse Phenomena} For temporally-dynamic and spatially-diffused phenomena, we rely on source seeking methods based on gas sensors (e.g., Sensirion SCD30 for CO\textsubscript{2}) and WiFi sensing (e.g., iwlist for WiFi to track RSSI).
+\ph{Spatially Diffuse Phenomena} For temporally-dynamic and spatially-diffused phenomena, we rely on source seeking methods based on gas sensors and WiFi sensing .
 The detection confidence provides the uncertainty assessment to the perception-aware planner.
 The planner motivates the sensor to adjust the configuration to make new measurements with higher fidelity, leading to more accurate detections.
 We discuss the three stages of detection, localization, and base station processing in the rest of this section.

 \pr{Detection} For visually-observable objects, detections are made in both the color and thermal spectra using state-of-the-art convolutional neural networks (CNNs).
 CNN produces a bounding box on the image to pass to the relative localization module.
 NeBula relies on different CNN implementations to adapt to various processing capabilities.
 On ground robots, a YOLO Tiny~\cite{redmon2018yolov3,bochkovskiy2020yolov4} variant is used, leveraging GPU hardware (e.g., Nvidia Jetson Xavier) to run in real-time on multiple cameras (see~\autoref{sec:hardware}).
 On drones, a MobileDet variant~\cite{xiong2020mobiledets} is used, modified to run on a Google EdgeTPU.
 To achieve sufficient detection performance for our specific application, we fine-tuned the detection networks with the appropriate domain-specific dataset.
 In the context of SubT, we have produced more than 40,000 annotations of the following objects: fire extinguisher (12.26 \text{\%}), drill (9.98\text{\%}), rope (17.90\text{\%}), helmet (19.29\text{\%}), survivor (19.84\text{\%}), and backpack (20.72\text{\%}).
 Our training is focused on maximizing recall that increases true positives.
 This is followed by an outlier rejection method using range, color, and size filters, reducing the false positives.
 For more details on training methods on this data, see~\cite{artifact2020}.